 If you don’t purchase it, personal details will be publically available to spammers.
 And we all know how lovely that can be.

-Input your credit card details to make a payment, or click more payment options to pay using Paypal.
+Input your credit card details to make a payment, or click more payment options to pay using PayPal.

 Finally, agree to the terms and conditions then click submit to complete the purchase and move to the next step.